 Whether boiling or steaming, the lobsters will turn bright red when cooked.
-When grilling, the lobster needs to be parboiled for 5 minutes, then sliced down the middle before placing on the grill flesh side down.
+When grilling, the lobster must be parboiled for 5 minutes, then sliced down the middle before placing it on the grill flesh side.

-Grill, the lobster for 5 or 6 minutes or until the flesh starts to look opaque.
+Grill the lobster for 5 or 6 minutes or until the flesh looks opaque.
 Turn the lobsters over and cook for another 4 to 5 minutes, basting with oil.

 Hard-Shell or Soft-Shell?